MikeMoolenaar/RATH-stack/README.md

 - [x] Use templating like Askama (like listing todos in a list), or maybe just format! idk yet
 - [x] Move from Artix to Axum
 - [x] Implement Askama templating
-- [ ] Cleanup API and use Clippy for linting
+- [x] Cleanup API and use Clippy for linting
 - [x] Add navbar
+- [ ] Look into MiniJinja
 - [ ] Add register page with validation
 - [ ] Add a lgoin page with validation
 - [ ] Deploy with docker to fly.io https://github.com/fly-apps/hello-rust
 ~~- [ ] Use Turso~~ Sqlx doesn't support turso...
 - [ ] Rename to RATH stack, Rust Actix Turso Hhtmx